 The only disadvantage that works against the data visualisation capabilities of Tableau is its steep learning curve.
 We needed to go back and forth multiple times to get a hang of the data visualisation elements, components, and user interface presented to us by the tool.
 If you can afford to invest a bit of time of your human resources to come up to speed with this aspect, then rest assured, the value provided by data visualisation from Tableau will be absolutely worth the effort.

-Our verdict – The immense ease of usage and powerful outcomes associated with the data visualisation section of Tableau far outweighs the minor hiccups like the steep learning curve and time investment needed to unleash the full power of the tool.
+The immense ease of usage and powerful outcomes associated with the data visualisation section of Tableau far outweighs the minor hiccups like the steep learning curve and time investment needed to unleash the full power of the tool.

 Tableau is available in five distinct flavors – Tableau Desktop, Tableau Server, Tableau Online, Tableau Reader, and Tableau Public.
 The pricing follows the below slabs –